bmeurant/ember-array-contains-helper/README.md

 ## Compatibility

-This helper is tested and compatible with **1.13.1+ ember versions**.
-See travis CI build and report [here](https://travis-ci.org/bmeurant/ember-array-contains-helper)

-Note that the helper basically works in **1.13.0 ember version** but the changes on the array (add/remove/change property) will not rerun the helper.
+- This helper basically works in **1.13.0 ember version** but the changes on the array (add/remove/change property) will not rerun the helper.
 This is probably due to [this bug](https://github.com/emberjs/ember.js/pull/11445).
+- Versions before 2.x are tested and compatible with ember versions from **1.13.1** to **2.12**.
+- After 2.x, tests are only run against **the two last LTS ember versions, release, beta and canary**.
+See [ember-try config for details](./config/ember-try.js)

+See travis CI build and report [here](https://travis-ci.org/bmeurant/ember-array-contains-helper) for current tests and compatibility details.

 ## Installation